AndrewFatula/Hidden_markov_chain_using_Google_Cloud_TPUv1-/README.md

 # Seq2seq_model_using_Google_Cloud_TPU

-Simple implementation of seq2seq chatbot model using tensorflow and trained on Google Cloud TPU v1 in Google Colaboratory
+Here you can find detailed implementation of seq2seq chatbot model using tensorflow trained on Google cloud TPU in Google colaboratory, some interesting solutions of adaptation training variable size input and output seq2seq model to static computation graph and static shape gradient tensors.